 Maladministration & Malpractice Policy

-Warwickshire First Aid Training is a progressive training organisation providing mandatory training to various organisations.
-We provide a range of First Aid, health and safety, food safety, education, and training, assessing qualifications through the Qualifications Network.
+Warwickshire First Aid Training is a forward-thinking training organisation that offers mandatory training to a variety of organisations.
+We provide a wide range of first aid, health and safety, food safety, education, and training programmes, as well as qualification assessment via Qualifications Network UK.

-At Warwickshire First Aid Training, we are committed to providing high-quality training and qualifications and ensuring that equality of opportunity underpins all aspects of our work.
+Warwickshire First Aid Training is committed to providing high-quality training and qualifications while ensuring equal opportunity in all aspects of our operations.

-Warwickshire First Aid Training will strive to ensure that all work carried out by our staff, training centres and contractors is of the highest quality.
+Warwickshire First Aid Training is committed to ensuring that all work by our employees, training centres, and contractors meets the highest quality standards.

 Definition of Maladministration

-Maladministration is essentially any activity or practice which results in non-compliance with administrative regulations and requirements and includes the application of persistent mistakes or poor administration within a centre (eg inappropriate learner records).
+Maladministration is essentially any activity or practice that results in non-compliance with administrative regulations and requirements, and includes persistent mistakes or poor administration within a centre (e.g., inappropriate learner records).

 Definition of Malpractice

-Malpractice is essentially any activity or practice which deliberately contravenes regulations and compromises the integrity of the development, delivery, internal or external assessment process and/or the award of any of the qualifications we offer.
+Malpractice is essentially any activity or practice that deliberately contravenes regulations and compromises the integrity of the development, delivery, internal or external assessment process, and/or the award of any of the qualifications we offer.

 For this policy, the terms maladministration and malpractice also cover misconduct and forms of unnecessary discrimination or bias towards learner(s).